EhabShaaban/edfa3ly/documentations/Bugs_Found/Bug_2/Cart error message not user friendly.md

 3. Select any color and size
 4. Enter *Quantity* more than 5
 > The following JSON will appear: {"quantity":["Quantity should be 5 piece or less"]}

+> refer to: Cart error message not user friendly.png